BGmi/BGmi/README.rst

 **change data source will lose all bangumi you have followed!!**

-bangumi you have downloaded will still store on the disk, but won't show in website
+bangumi you have downloaded will still store on the disk, but won't show on website

 + `bangumi_moe(default) <https://bangumi.moe>`_
 + `mikan_project <https://mikanani.me>`_